Advising & Course Registration

 Check your email regularly!

-Registration and Records and the academic advising team in your college or program will primarily contact you via email with updates and action items.
+The Student Services Center and the academic advising team in your college or program will primarily contact you via email with updates and action items.
 Check your email daily, including both the personal email you have on file with Undergraduate Admissions and your @ncsu email.

 Terms to Know